jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Opening Quote

 All crazy traits in the past because there was no wealth in the past.
 There was no school in the past.
-But if you look at the predictors today, there is a strong uh there is a strong movement in a systematic direction.
+But if you look at the predictors today, there is a strong movement in a systematic direction.
 A large effect about a standard deviation on the scale of modern variation.
 And then we can do this trick of looking to see whether there's periods of time when this natural selection has occurred more intensely or less intensely.
 What we do is we drag a 2,000-year window through our data and we repeat our whole analysis not on 18,000 years but just on a short 2,000-year window.
 And we can measure the strength of selection in each of these 2,000-year windows.
 And what you see when you look at intelligence is you see that this maxes out in the Bronze Age between 5,000 4,000 3,000 2,000 years ago.
 And the impact in the last 2,000 years is almost  nothing.
 There's no evidence of natural selection at all.
 You might think your bias coming into this, my bias perhaps, if there's any signal of natural selection on this trait at all, might be that it would be unusually strong in the last 2,000 years.
 Maybe this is a time of industrialization.
 Maybe this is a time of greater need for this particular trait.
 But in fact, there's no evidence of natural selection at all in the last 2,000 years.
-But there's very strong evidence in between 2,000 and 4,000 years ago where instead of a one standard deviation strength of selection, it's a two standard deviation strength uh sort of averaged over this time period.
+But there's very strong evidence in between 2,000 and 4,000 years ago where instead of a one standard deviation strength of selection, it's a two standard deviation strength sort of averaged over this time period.

 The Bronze Age radically altered our DNA
 Dr. David Reich, geneticist.